 Section Access Links are generated by Instructors and used to give students direct access to your section.
 This access can be Public (does not require the user to be logged in) or Private (requires the user to be logged in and have an Echo360 account).

-The TYPE of link you create depends on how or who you want accessing your section.
+The TYPE of link you create depends on how or who you want to access your section.
 You can create multiple links with different capabilities for posting to different audiences.
-Details on what actually happens with each type of link is provided at the bottom of this article.
+Details on what actually happens with each type of link are provided at the bottom of this article.